chbrown/config/README.md

 `~/.bashrc.local` is the only copied file.
 Everything else is merely symlinked.

-These settings are intended to be agnostic between Mac OS X, Arch Linux, and a recent Ubuntu Linux.
+These settings are intended to be agnostic between Mac OS X, Arch Linux, and Ubuntu.

 # Affected Files